 DR programs that move towards the auto-DR concept can typically provide some load sheds that only require ten-minute notification or less.
 While some customer surveys have shown that most customers would prefer longer notification periods, many of these customers have not put in place the technologies to automate DR both load shed within a facility and the startup of emergency generation (ConEd, 2008).
 The value of DR and the design of DR programs should take into account system operations.
-Ten-minute notice DR can be valuable in helping defer some investment in T&D. While not all customers may choose to provide ten-minute notice response, there should be an increasing number of customers that will provide this type of response in the future and programs should be designed to acquire this resource.
-This type of DR is often a more valuable form of DR with higher savings for the utility, and utilities are often ready to pay up to twice as much to customers for this short-notice responsiveness.
+Ten-minute notice DR can be valuable in helping defer some investment in T&D. While not all customers may choose to provide this type of response in the future and programs should be an increasing unmber of customers that will provide this type of DR is often a more valuable form of DR with higher savings for the utility, and utilities are often ready to pay up to twice as much to customers for this short-notice responsiveness.